-A: Students are kept very busy at COSMOS and often don't have a lot of time to devote to texting, emailing, or calling on the phone.
+A: Students are kept very busy at COSMOS and often don't have much time to devote to texting, emailing, or calling on the phone.
 Even if you don't hear from them, they love to hear from you.
 Students are not allowed to call, text, or email during designated class times, so consider this when contacting your child.
 Check the Admitted Students/Parents tab for more information.

 Q: What should I do if my child is homesick?

-A: Four-weeks can be a long time to be away from home for students and parents and should be discussed prior to COSMOS admission acceptance.
-The first week is often the most difficult, and staff works hard to ensure students are adjusting.
-If you are concerned about your child's homesickness, please contact the COSMOS office so staff can help the student adjust to life at COSMOS.
+A: Four weeks can be a long time away from home for students and parents and should be discussed prior to COSMOS admission acceptance.
+The first week is often the most difficult, and staff works hard to ensure students adjust.
+If you are concerned about your child's homesickness, please get in touch with the COSMOS office so staff can help the student adjust to life at COSMOS.
 Nearly all students who initially experience homesickness ultimately enjoy their COSMOS experience.
 In all cases, contact COSMOS staff prior to arriving to take your child home.
 Although that may be the best course, the staff is trained to help students and parents adjust.